Let’s be practical: anyone can be a writer.

 The important thing to keep in mind as a writer is that experimentation is never a bad idea.
 If you’re genuinely curious about one or more items on this list, give it a go!
 Some of the best literary works were created by accident.

 What did you think of our list of 21 creative writing examples?
 Do you have experience in any of these types of creative writing?
+Do you know of any other creative writing examples?
 Please tell us more in the comments box below!